IBM/yaps/docs/source/cheatsheet.md

 ## Program Blocks

-Data are the keyword argument of the model.
+- Data are the keyword argument of the model.
-Top-level declaration are parsed as parameters, top-level statements defined the model.
+- Top-level declarations are parsed as parameters.
+- Top-level statements defined the model.

 ```python
 def model(x: real):                      # data {int x;}
   mu: real                               # parameters {real mu;}
   x <~ normal(mu,1)                      # model { x ~ normal(mu, 1)}
 ```

-We also support a fully annotated syntax where blocks are introduced via python `with` statements
+Yaps also supports a fully annotated syntax where blocks are introduced via python `with` statements

 ```python
 with functions: ...                      # function {...}
 with transformed_data                    # transformed data {...}